theREALdebater/eclat/doc/eclat/building.md

 [plugin](../pxcr/plugins.md).
 The module is implicit (it is never explicitly configured) and always has the same name as the product.

-A plugin product has no assemblies, and no main procedure.
+A plugin product has no partitions, and no main procedure.

 It is configured with a set of [plugin classes](../pxcr/plugins.md#classes).